 Without flour, grains or gluten, you may be wondering what’s holding all those seeds together here?
 It’s a little trick with one super ingredient: psyllium seed husk.
 Psyllium seed husk comes from a plant and is extremely high in soluble fiber.
 You may have seen or used it yourself mixed with water as a supplement to, you know, get things moving.
 Psyllium seed husk’s fibrous qualities happen to make it a good substitute in gluten-free baked goods as well because it works to bind ingredients together.

 Like other foods high in soluble fiber, psyllium seed husk is thought to be effective in lowering cholesterol and controlling certain types of diabetes.
 Look for whole psyllium seed husk or psyllium seed husk powder.
-A little bit goes a long way, you’ll notice in this recipe it only uses 2 tablespoons.
+A little bit goes a long way, you’ll notice in this recipe it only uses a few tablespoons.

 To get the full benefit of adding the extra fiber from psyllium to your diet, be sure to drink plenty of water too.